Copyright © 2020

 Prince Ferdinand Maximilian Joseph, Archduke of Austria, accepted the appointment of being the Emperor of Mexico in 1864.
 However, he and his wife Carlotta were childless.
 To assure succession, he adopted Don Augustin, the son of an Imperial Prince of a former ruling family of Mexico, to be his successor.
 A quite similar story of adoption took place in the ruling dynasty of Monaco.
 It is also a well-known fact that the childless King of Sweden in 1810 adopted one of Napoleon's Field Marshals of Imperial France.
 His name was Bernadotte and the king left his throne and crown to this man and his successors.
 (See picture) The present King of Sweden is the direct descendant of this royal adoptee.
-All such decisions depends on what the people in real power want.
-An adoptive heir can be designated, and legally ascend to the throne, and all the sovereign glory and prerogatives inherent in any land or nation because his and his successors after him.
+All such decisions depends on what the people in real power want, who have the legitimate legal right to make such decisions.
+An adoptive heir can be designated, and legally ascend to the throne, and all the sovereign glory and prerogatives inherent in any land or nation becomes his and his successors after him.

 Public and Private Law as it relates to the Transfer of the Principality of Halberstadt